 When the Rain Comes Down

 "When the Rain Comes Down" is Watchman's only EP to date.
 His past production intentionally had a very full, very fast, very in-your-face style to it.
 For this project, Watchman decided to do something different.
-Every track is essentially vocals, guitar, bass and maybe drums.
-He was searching for a more intimate sound.
+Every track is essentially vocals, guitar, bass and maybe drums or drums.
+He searched for a more intimate sound.
 Tears were shed during the recording Red Rose Red Star, his voice broke at the very end and he couldn't bring himself to rerecord it.

 Suburbs / 4 years